DSCKGEC/MovieRecommendationSystem/readme.md

 Who does not love Movies?
 The DataSet was scraped from https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata and includes all the major Movies and the information relevent to it.

+### Point System
+- `Easy` Tag issues will fetch you 100 Points.
+- `Medium` Tag issues will fetch you 200 Points.
+- `Hard` Tag issues will fetch you 300 Points.

 ## Project structure